International Conference:

 - Reconsidering the Axis of Resistance: South-South Collaboration and Development Alternatives, Nzanin Zarepour.

-- Agrarian Questions of Resistance in Lebanon?, Karim Eid-Sabbagh.
+- Agrarian Questions of Resistance in Lebanon?
+Karim Eid-Sabbagh.

 - Settler-colonialism as Peripheralization in the Palestinian Central Highlands (West Bank), Faiq Mari